Denisolt/Tensorflow_Chat_Bot/README.md

 ```

 ## Some Clarification:
-Note: Some of the files are taken from the examples folder of Tensorflow
+Note: Some of the files are taken from the examples folder of Tensorflow</br>
-Prior to do anything:
+Prior to do anything:</br>
 - make sure you have all dependencies downloaded and installed
 - tensorflow setup properly (I am still getting an error) More info on that here https://www.tensorflow.org/install/
 - you have all your datasets ready